dartmouth-cs98/hack-a-thing-21f-2-ian/README.md

 ## What you built?

-TODO: Short description of what you attempted to build
+Short description of what you attempted to build:
+We built a 3D art gallery with Unity!
+Neither of us had ever (successfully) used Unity before.
+The goal was to build a series of rooms that you can walk through (and hear your footsteps!) and view different peices of artwork on the walls.

 Include some screenshots.
 [How?](https://help.github.com/articles/about-readmes/#relative-links-and-image-paths-in-readme-files)

 ## Who Did What?

-TODO: who worked on what part?
+We pair coded and took turns typing as we worked through the tutorial.

 ## What you learned